-In this proposal [1][3] the context model selection method of regular bins is modified.
+In this proposal [1][3] the context model selection method of regular bins is modified w.r.t.
+HEVC.
 When coding bini in the i-th scan pass (i being 0, 1, 2), the context index is dependent on the values of the i-th bins of previously coded coefficients in the neighborhood covered by a local template.
 More specifically, the context index is determined based on the sum of the i-th bins of neighboring coefficients.
 The template is the same as the one used in [2], and depicted in Figure 1.
 To capture the characteristics of transform coefficients at different frequencies, one TU are split into up to three regions and the splitting method is fixed regardless of the TU sizes.
 For example, when coding bin0 of luma transform coefficients, as depicted in Figure 1, one TU is split into three regions marked with different colors, and the context index assigned to each region is listed.
 Luma and chroma components are treated in a similar way but with separate sets of context models.
 Moreover, the context model selection for bin0 (i.e., significant flags) of the luma component is further dependent on transform size.
 For the bypass coded bins of the remaining values of coefficient levels, the coding method of coeff_abs_level_remaining in [2] is applied.

 In this scheme up to 8 gt1_flags and 1 gt2_flag is coded as regular bins.
 The rest of the bitplane information is coded as bypass bins.
 CG flags as well as last coefficient position is coded same as HEVC.